Liberal Democrat Conference: Motions

 A Motion is put forward before each debate, and must be submitted to the party's Federal Conference Committee at least eight weeks before Conference.
 These are then published in the Conference Agenda.

-Any party member can submit a motion, with the support of at least 10 local party members.
+Any party member can submit a motion, with the support of at least 10 local party members, a local party, Federal Policy Committee or an Associated Organisation (AO).
 Any party member can also speak either for or against a Motion.
 The debate ends with a vote, open to all members at Conference.
 If a Motion is passed, it automatically becomes Lib Dem policy.
 Emergency Motions can be submitted until a few days before the start of Conference.

 Federal Conference Committee

 The Liberal Democrat conference agenda is decided by the Federal Conference Committee, a democratically elected body of party members and officials.
 The current membership, in surname order (other than the Chair and Vice Chair), after the most recent set of elections, in November 2022, is:

 Federal Policy Committee

 The Federal Policy Committee researches and develops party policy and oversees its policy-making process.
 At Conference, it provides policy papers for debate and compiles the election manifestos for both the Westminster and European elections.

 The Committee elects a Conference Chair who is responsible for choosing speakers and trying to ensure balance between different viewpoints on the issues to be debated.
 He or she may also receive speaking requests from Elected Representatives and SAOs.

 The current membership, in surname order (other than the Chair and Vice Chairs), after the most recent set of elections, in November 2019, is: